Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 4. Install it in the AlembicImporter project
 5. Test by dragging an abc file into the project and into the scene, then scrubbing the "time" on the abc file.

+To publish you also need:
+6. Get npm for your platform.

 ====================
 Building on Windows: